aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/zugferd/attach-zugferd/_index.md

 ## Attach ZUGFeRD to PDF

+The next code snippet also works with a new graphical [Aspose.Drawing](/pdf/net/drawing/) interface.

 We recommend following steps to attach ZUGFeRD to PDF:

 * Define a path variable that points to a folder where the input and output PDF files are located.